Kentucky Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Kentucky

-Kentucky lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Kentucky lets both the landlord or tenant end a month-to-month lease with at least 30 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.
+Notice must be in writing.

 Required Notice To Raise the Rent on a Kentucky Month-to-Month Lease

-Kentucky requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in Kentucky is 30 days.
+Kentucky doesn’t specify a particular timeframe for notice to raise the rent.
+This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes.
+In Kentucky, this is 30 days.
+Notice to raise rent must be in writing.

 Eviction in Kentucky Month-to-Month Rentals

-Kentucky tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Kentucky tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Kentucky typically take three to six weeks.

 For more information on the eviction process in Kentucky, click here.